A Bacalar Maya itinerary

 Route

-From Bacalar south twards Dzibanche and Kohunlich
+From Bacalar south towards Dzibanche and Kohunlich

 Total driving